History of Disney Channel: 2014–2020: New logo era

 On May 23, 2014, Disney Channel completely overhauled its logo for the first time in more than 11 and a half years.
-The new logo incorporates the ears moved on to the I of 'Disney' and the Disney logo in the Walt Disney font.
+The new logo incorporates the ears moved on to the "i" of "Disney" and the Disney logo in the Walt Disney font.
 Also, the tube shape was removed, two circles were added to the left and right of the dot of the "i", and the stylized Mickey Mouse head shape was retired after 12 years.
-The early normal lowercase "i" version without the Mouse Ears on the dot of the "i" of this logo was first used earlier in Germany on January 17.
-The transparent version of this logo is still used as a on-screen bug.
+The early normal lowercase "i" version without the Mickey ears on the dot of the "i" of this logo was first used earlier in Germany on January 17.